Hafiz-sustswe/shanto-swe029.github.io/programmingnotes/printf-scanf/mistakes.md

 Let's remember this situation - our whole code is okay, but when I want to take input (in Codeblocks), our codes stop running and returns an error.
 <br>
-Let's remember another situation - we added a with b and stored in c.
-We assigned the value of a = 10 & b = 20.
+Let's remember another situation - we added a = 10 with b = 20 and stored in c = a + b.
 So output must be 30.
 But when we run our code, we see that the output is a 6 digit number or it gives 0!
 <br>